brgillis/odin-flex/README.md

-# odin-flex
+# Odin-Flex
-Learning project: Building a web page from scratch with flex utilities
+This is a learning project aimed at creating a web page from scratch, using all that I've learned about HTML, CSS, and in particular Flex formatting.